JacobDominski/HugoSite/content/_index.md

 - rss
 - json
 ---
-I am currently a student at the University of Advancing Technology.
-At UAT, I am working towards a Computer Science degree with a focus on software development.
-My time at UAT has helped me increase my knowledge as a programmer and gave me the opportunity to explore other areas of Computer Science.
+I graduated from the University of Advancing Technology (UAT) in December 2021 with a degree in Computer Science focusing on software development.
+During my time at UAT, I was able to increase my knowledge as a programmer and explore other areas of Computer Science.

-When I'm not in class, I enjoy creating projects on my own and seeing what I build come to life.
+During my free time, I enjoy creating projects on my own and seeing what I build come to life.
 One of my favorite projects that I made was a console game in C++ that mimicked a Dungeons and Dragons style game called Dungeon Crawler.
+It is gratifying to see what I build come to life.

-When I'm not programming, I enjoy cooking, teaching, and martial arts.
+When I'm not programming, I enjoy cooking, going to the gym, and learning more about the Linux environment.
 Before going to university, I volunteered to teach karate as a first degree black belt which I enjoyed.
-Additionally, my interest in teaching gave me my first job where I taught programming and computer science to children.
+Additionally, my interest in teaching gave me my first job where I teach programming and computer science to children.